-Exiles were well beaten by an impressive Whalers side at Chiswick.
+Exiles were beaten by 7 wickets by Whalers at Nursery Road on Sunday.

 Batting first the Exiles looked to be stumbling to a very below par score at 93 for 9, but late arriving debutant Ajmal Safi smashed a rapid 54 not out in a club record 58 run partnership with Naren (2 not out) for the 10th wicket to give Exiles something to bowl at as they reached 151 for 9.